Tom Graves Scholarship

 In 2017, Adair & Myers rebranded to form Adair Myers Graves Stevenson.
 The firm is incredibly proud to include the name Graves.
 Going forward, Adair Myers Graves Stevenson will honor Tom’s memory by applying his passion and dedication to each and every client.

-To honor Tom’s passion for hunting, the firm is making a donation to the Texas Hunter Education Instructors Association (THEIA), a 509(a)(2) non-profit that works with the Texas Parks & Wildlife Department and its Hunter Education Program to teach and support safe hunting through education and outreach activities.
+To honor Tom’s passion for hunting, the firm made a donation to the Texas Hunter Education Instructors Association (THEIA), a 509(a)(2) non-profit that works with the Texas Parks & Wildlife Department and its Hunter Education Program to teach and support safe hunting through education and outreach activities.
 Each year, THEIA holds the Youth Hunter Education Challenge where young hunters from across the state compete in a hunting challenge.